 Even though the messaging feature from LinkedIn is adequate, it’s not as powerful as a direct email.
 Many people have learned to ignore LinkedIn notifications in order to be more productive, while a direct email may be seen right away.
 For this reason, you need to use direct emails for a better chance at taking your relationship to the next level.

 Most people, however, do not share their email addresses on LinkedIn and, without having a connection to the other person, you may not be able to reach them via LinkedIn either.
 You can get around this blockade by using our LeadGibbon plugin to find email addresses for those contacts.
-(We cover this email address finder, as well as cold email techniques here.)

 Step # 5- Join relevant LinkedIn groups